Emetophobia Treatment: CBT & Exposure Therapy

 People with emetophobia can also try a few simple ways to manage their fear and anxiety.
 These may include:

 Practicing relaxation techniques, such as deep breathing or meditation.
-It’s best to schedule a time to practice relaxation techniques so that it does not become a “safety behaviour” .
-A safety behaviour helps you to feel better in the short-term but will maintain your symptoms in the long term.
+Schedule time to practice relaxation techniques.
+This helps avoid them becoming a “safety behaviour.”
+A safety behaviour can make you feel better right away.
+But it will keep your symptoms going in the long run.

 Consider gradually cutting back your avoidant behaviours and stopping your safety behaviours.